Sapphirine/Travel_Planing_Assistant/README.md

 In this project, we propose a travel planning system that predicts the traveling cost and taxi pick-up hotspots from large sets of NYC taxi data.

-In order to achieve the best prediction in New York City area, we studied and implemented machine learning models including:
+In order to achieve the best prediction in New York City area, we studied and implemented machine learning models using __Spark's MLlib__ including:

     1 Random Forest Regression;
     2 Linear Regression;